-5. Criteria used to classify buyers.
+5. Criteria used to classify and divide buyers into different groups.

-- Behavioral segmentation.
-What benefits do customers want, and how do they use our product? - Demographic segmentation.
+- Demographic segmentation.
 How do the ages, races, and ethnic backgrounds of our customers affect what they buy? - Geographic segmentation.
 Where are our customers located, and how can we reach them?
 What products do they buy based on their locations? - Psychographic segmentation.
 What do our customers think about and value?
 How do they live their lives?